kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ---

 <ol class="footnotes">
-<li>I was able to return the bear spray back where I purchased it in Tanabe, at <a href="https://www.instagram.com/stock_outdoor/">Stock Outdoors</a>.
+<li>I returned the bear spray back where I purchased it in Tanabe, at <a href="https://www.instagram.com/stock_outdoor/">Stock Outdoors</a>.
 The owner gave us a discount.</li>
 </ol>